Ksgz/evase-nextjs/content/pages/docs/index.md

 layout: docs
 ---

 Evase is an all-in-one platform designed for users to automate modern web projects.
 Replace your hosting infrastructure, continuous integration, and deployment pipeline with a single workflow.
 Integrate dynamic functionality like serverless functions, user authentication, and form handling as your projects grow.
 We use several supported platforms to help users boot up their projects.
-These platforms include using Netlify, Firebase, React, Next, Gatsby, Vue and more..
+These platforms include using Netlify, Firebase, React, Next, Gatsby, Bootstrap, Vue and more..

 ***